tubesandlube/blimp/README.md

 cpan> reload cpan
 ```

 Now it is time to install the additional modules you need.
-In this case the JSON module:
+In this case the JSON or the Regexp::Common modules:

 ```
 cpan> install JSON
+cpan> install Regexp::Common
 ```

 If needed you will be prompted to install other modules this module depends on.